GerHobbelt/zotero-scholar-citations/README.md

 You can also temporarly recreate that combination in Zotero.
 ZSC will then successfully query that item.
 Once you re-add the author however, updates will fail again. :(

-Read about how the orginal add-on was made: http://blog.beloglazov.info/2009/10/zotero-citations-from-scholar-en.html

 For another option that uses other APIs to fetch citation numbers see [zotero-citationcounts](https://github.com/eschnett/zotero-citationcounts).
 Also, see the [Official Zotero Plugins Page](https://www.zotero.org/support/plugins) for more Zotero plugins.

-## Why the Fork
+## Creators/ maintainers

-The original maintainer [Anton Beloglazov](https://github.com/beloglazov) seems semi-active.
+The original maintainer was [Anton Beloglazov](https://github.com/beloglazov).
+Read about how the orginal add-on was made: http://blog.beloglazov.info/2009/10/zotero-citations-from-scholar-en.html

-[Texot](https://github.com/tete1030) fixed some stuff that needed fixing BADLY, that is

-- Fix detection of google robot checking
-- Show `No Citation Data` in failure cases instead of `00000`

-**But there's more that should be done!**
+Significant work was done by [MaxKuehn](https://github.com/MaxKuehn) and [Texot](https://github.com/tete1030).
+I only changed the format of the citations outputted into the Extra field.

+** more to be done! ** See the previous author's [roadmap](https://github.com/smlum/zotero-scholar-citations/blob/develop/RoadMap.md).

 # License